How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your Network is Important | Speak to friends who have held similar roles or reaching out through the professional network as well doing brainstorming members of professional associations. |
+Your network is important | Speak to friends who’ve held similar roles or reaching out through professionally-oriented networks and brainstorming with members of professional associations. |

-Prepare talking points | Certification and education, Years of relevant experience, Performance and achievements, unique abilities and skills (e.g. the ability to speak two languages) Know-how in the field, Training potential |
+Make talking points | Qualifications and training, Years of relevant work experience, results and achievements, Unique skill set and qualities (e.g., bilingualism) Know-how in the field, ability to train |

-Be confident & concise | Make sure you are clear about your experience as well as your achievements and expectations.
-Highlight Tangible Results. |
+Be confident & concise | Make sure you are clear about your experience, achievements and job expectations.
+Use tangible results to highlight your achievements. |

-Stay flexible | Find out about other incentives, such as bonuses based on performance instead of Base salary. (?).
-You must remain professional during the negotiation process. |
+Be flexible | Consider alternative incentives such as bonuses based on performance instead of Base salary. (?).
+Be sure remain professional during the negotiation. |

-Practice active listening | Listening is as crucial as communicating during these types of conversations.
-Learn from these conversations and incorporate them into future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is equally important in these types of conversations.
+Consider what you’ve learned from these discussions and apply it to future negotiations you’ll likely take part in. |

 Frequently Answered Questions